 How do I register?

-Click SUBMIT HERE at the top of the page and fill out the required fields, continue to the next page, indicate your payment details, and again click "submit."
+Click SUBMIT at the top of the page and fill out the required fields, continue to the next page, indicate your payment details, and again click "submit."
 You'll receive a confirmation email after registering.

-How do I submit my materials?
+How do I send my materials?

 Entry files may be sent by email or (preferably) uploaded during the registration process.
 If you do not upload, further instructions will be in your confirmation email.
+Materials are not due until the final deadline October 15th, and can be sent to us any time by email.

 How should I format my submission?

-We don't have any specific requirements as far as format, but the industry standard (font, spacing, page numbers, etc.) is preferable.
+We don't have any specific requirements as far as format, but industry standard (font, spacing, page numbers, etc.) is preferable.
+PDF or Word docs only.
+We do not accept materials copy and pasted into the body of an email.

 Can international writers enter?